 Data is always volatile and there was always tweaking to infrastructure, analytics, and reporting but we generally have succeeded in improving in-flight visibility.
 Again, a strong team has been essential and it’s been a joy to help solve this problem with them.

 The data operations team also owned a key special project in which we migrated our billing system from a home-grown system to Stripe Billing.
 My role was primarily developing a phased approach based on classes of users and subscriptions.
 In practice, Stripe was far less easy to work with than it appeared during the evaluation phases and we ran into a lot of hiccups, especially around QA.
 The personnel doing the work were operating out of Colombia and were simply not going to accept defeat.
-The project manager there and I developed a great working relationship, to the point where we could wordlessly anticipate each other.
+The project team operated seamlessly throughout.
 That’s quite a feat operating over Zoom and in Google Docs from different continents.
 The experience raised the bar for me in expectations of remote team cohesion and has been a driving force for me.
-Thirty years into my career and working with someone over twenty years my junior, I learned something new.
-Always be open.

 I could do a whole post on lessons learned from just the Stripe project, but I will leave it here.